ActiniumCloud/docs-v2/docs/Common Issues/zjavaversion.md

-# How to change Java version?
+# How do I change my servers Java version?

 |  Tutorial details |           |
 |:-----------------:|:---------:|